psanch21/EasyTwitterAPI/README.md

 #### Step 1: Get your Twitter Developer credentials

 Go to [Twitter Developer](https://developer.twitter.com/en) and get your credentials, both the free and paid version are valid.
-Then, save then in your favourite folder of your computer.
+Then, save your credentials in your favourite folder of your computer.
 As an example, I have save them in a json file called ```credentials.json``` that looks as follows

 ```